-- 32. Plaintiff, Donald Reed was employed by Defendant for approximately 7 years during which time he obtained medical insurance for himself through Defendant's group health plan. - 33.
-In May 2017, Plaintiff went out on medical leave. - 34.
+- 33. Plaintiff, Donald Reed was employed by Defendant for approximately seven (7) years during which time he obtained medical insurance for himself through Defendant's group health plan. - 34.
+In May 2017, Plaintiff went out on medical leave. - 35.
 In or around November 2017, Plaintiff Reed's employment was terminated.
+Mr.

-Mr. Reed was not terminated for "gross misconduct" and was therefore eligible for continuation coverage. - 35.
-Plaintiff Reed's termination was a qualifying event (termination of employment), which triggered Defendant's COBRA obligations. - 36.
-Following this qualifying event, Defendant caused its COBRA Administrator, Alight Solutions, to mail him the deficient COBRA enrollment notice attached hereto as Exhibit
+Reed was not terminated for "gross misconduct" and was therefore eligible for continuation coverage.

-- "B." Also, Defendant caused Alight to mail Plaintiff its "Important Information About Your COBRA Continuation Coverage", containing some but not all of the information missing from its COBRA enrollment notice. - 37.
-The deficient COBRA notice that Plaintiff Reed received was violative of COBRA's mandates for the reasons set forth herein. - 38.
-Defendant has in place no administrative remedies Plaintiff Reed was required to exhaust prior to bringing suit. - 39.
-Additionally, because no such administrative remedies exist, any attempt to exhaust the same would have been futile. - 40.
-Plaintiff Reed suffered a tangible injury in the form of lost health insurance coverage. - 41.
-Plaintiff Reed suffered a tangible injury in the form of lost prescription benefits.
-Specifically, Plaintiff Reed was unable to obtain prescription medications necessary for the treatment of his underlying health conditions. - 42.
+- 36. Plaintiff Reed's termination was a qualifying event (termination of employment), which triggered Defendant's COBRA obligations. - 37.
+Following this qualifying event, Defendant caused its COBRA Administrator, Alight Solutions, to mail him the deficient COBRA enrollment notice attached hereto as Exhibit "B." Also, Defendant caused Alight to mail Plaintiff its "Important Information About Your COBRA Continuation Coverage", containing some but not all of the information missing from its COBRA enrollment notice. - 38.
+The deficient COBRA notice that Plaintiff Reed received was violative of COBRA's mandates for the reasons set forth herein and left him without health insurance options after he experienced of a qualified event. - 39.
+Plaintiff Reed suffered a tangible injury in the form of lost health insurance coverage because of Defendant's deficient COBRA notice. - 40.
+Plaintiff Reed suffered a tangible injury in the form of lost prescription benefits because of Defendant's deficient COBRA notice.
+Specifically, Plaintiff Reed was unable to obtain prescription medications necessary for the treatment of his underlying health conditions. - 41.
 Plaintiff Reed suffered a tangible injury in the form of lost medical treatment.
-Specifically, Plaintiff was unable to obtain medical care for his underlying health conditions. - 43.
-Plaintiff Reed also suffered a tangible injury in that he lost control over his own medical treatment, including the ability to continue treating with his prior health care providers and the ability to select his future health care providers.
-Ultimately, the only healthcare options available to Plaintiff Reed were "free" clinics. - 44.
-Plaintiff Reed also suffered injury in the form of stress and anxiety created by the loss of his health insurance coverage. - 45.
-Finally, Plaintiff Donald Reed suffered an informational injury as a result of Defendant's COBRA notice because he was never provided all information to which he was entitled by 29 C.F.R. § 2590.606-4(b).
+Specifically, Plaintiff was unable to obtain medical care for his underlying health conditions. - 42.
+Plaintiff Reed also suffered a tangible injury because of Defendant's deficient COBRA notice in that he lost control over his own medical treatment, including the ability to continue treating with his prior health care providers and the ability to select his future health care providers.
+Ultimately, the only healthcare options available to Plaintiff Reed were "free" clinics.

+- 43. Plaintiff Reed also suffered injury in the form of stress and anxiety created by the loss of his health insurance coverage because of Defendant's deficient COBRA notice. - 44.
+Finally, Plaintiff Donald Reed suffered an informational injury as a result of Defendant's deficient COBRA notice because he was never provided all information to which he was entitled by 29 C.F.R. § 2590.606-4(b). - 45.
+No administrative remedies exist as a prerequisite to Plaintiff Donald Reed's claims on behalf of the Putative Class as he is not making a claim for benefits or payment for benefits.
+Nor does he challenge the termination of his health benefits after he experienced a qualifying event.
+Rather, Plaintiff Donald Reed is simply challenging the legal sufficiency of Defendant's post-employment COBRA notices.
+As such, any efforts related to exhausting under such non-existent remedies are/were futile.